leifliddy/asahi-fedora-usb/README.md

 Found Fedora Linux Asahi Remix 38 (Thirty Eight) on /dev/sda3 done
 ```
 You should now see the `/dev/sda3` entry in the main grub menu
 If you don't see the grub menu at all or if the text is garbled, then ensure these options are set in `/etc/default/grub`
-and run `grub2-mkconfig -o /boot/grub2/grub.cfg` afterwards
+and then run `grub2-mkconfig -o /boot/grub2/grub.cfg` on the internal drive
 ```
 GRUB_TIMEOUT=5
 GRUB_TIMEOUT_STYLE="menu"